 If you do not put up engaging content on a consistent basis, you could be missing out on making online sales.
 A good way to determine how much you should post is through conducting a poll among your users.
 Get their input and their specific needs.
 The goal is to place relevant, but not overwhelming information that is central to their needs.

 You should also note that timing is important to placing content on your website or whatever social media platform you use.
-Evidence shows that Twitter posts are often clicked on after 6 pm, with the platform experiencing heavy traffic on Wednesdays, Saturdays, and Sundays.
-The best time to place content daily on Facebook is between the hours of 12 noon and 6 pm.
+Evidence shows that users often click Twitter posts after 6 pm, with the platform experiencing heavy traffic on Wednesdays, Saturdays, and Sundays.
+The best time to place content daily on Facebook is between the hours of noon and 6 pm.

 Your Content Is Not Shareable